mitric-lab/programming_theochem/src/psets/pset_00.md

 {{#include ../codes/psets/00/recursion.py:factorial_iterative}}
 ```

-In this case, both implementations have similar code length.
+In this case, both implementations have similar code lengths.
 But often, a
 recursive approach can be easier to implement, e.g. the generation of
-Lucas numbers (closely to the Fibonacci numbers).
+Lucas numbers, which are closely related to the Fibonacci numbers.

 The $n$-th Lucas numbers $L_n$ is defined as
 $$